Reseau-Canope/peertube-mass-uploader/readme.md

 # Script launch
 Once configuration is done, the script can be launched on the default environment with:
 ```
-node upload.js | tee -a logs/upload.log
+node upload.js --settings=../settings.yaml | tee -a logs/upload.log
 ```
-The `node upload.js` part runs the script, and the optional part `| tee -a logs/upload.log` adds (flag -a) the information displayed in the console to the *logs/upload.txt* file.
+The `node upload.js` part runs the script with parameters set in *settings.yaml* file located in parent folder, and the optional part `| tee -a logs/upload.log` adds (flag -a) the information displayed in the console to the *logs/upload.txt* file.
 > ❗❗ **ATTENTION** Ensure that the XLSX file is not open before upload as it makes it inaccessible for writing; therefore, the information retrieved from Peertube (URLs, IDs, etc.) cannot be saved there and will be lost.

 ## Optional arguments